Kyle Lowry NBA Preview vs. the Bulls

-Kyle Lowry and the rest of the Miami Heat will be facing off versus the Chicago Bulls on Thursday at 7:30 PM ET.
+Kyle Lowry and the Miami Heat take on the Chicago Bulls at 8:00 PM ET on Saturday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.